dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-patterns.md

     // ...(other steps)...

-    // Require orders over a certain threshold to be approved if (order.TotalCost > 10000)
+    // Require orders over a certain threshold to be approved if (order.TotalCost > OrderApprovalThreshold)
     {
         try
         {
-            // Request manager approval for this order await context.CallActivityAsync(nameof(RequestApprovalActivity), order);
+            // Request human approval for this order await context.CallActivityAsync(nameof(RequestApprovalActivity), order);

-            // Pause and wait for a manager to approve the order ApprovalResult approvalResult = await context.WaitForExternalEventAsync<ApprovalResult>(
+            // Pause and wait for a human to approve the order ApprovalResult approvalResult = await context.WaitForExternalEventAsync<ApprovalResult>(
                 eventName: "ManagerApproval",
                 timeout: TimeSpan.FromDays(3));